mcfatbeard57/mcfatbeard57/README.md

 <!--
 **mcfatbeard57/mcfatbeard57** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working as Data in Ericsson India Pvt.
-Ltd.
-- 🌱 I’m currently learning from Coursera and Kaggle.
-- 👯 I’m looking to collaborate in Data Sciecne and Machine Learning Domains.
-- 📌 Scroll Down to see my Pinned Repositories.
-- ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working in Ericsson India Pvt.
+- 🔭 I’m currently workingas Data Scientist in Ericsson India Pvt.
 Ltd.
-- 🌱 I’m currently learning from Coursera and Kaggle.
+- 🌱 I’m currently working on Mask Detection using openCV and productionise in GCP
-- 👯 I’m looking to collaborate in Data Sciecne and Machine Learning Domains.
+- 👯 I’m looking to collaborate in AI and Deep learning Domains as Image Detection, Audio and Video analysis
 - 📌 Scroll Down to see my Pinned Repositories.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=mcfatbeard57&show_icons=true&theme=solarized-dark&hide=contribs,issues)